sparrowr/sserpdrow-backend/README.md

-# Sserpdrow Backend
+# Sserpdrow Backend - Bonus Version

 This is a Sserpdrow (Wordpress backwards) team project built at General Assembly's Web Development Immersive.

 This repository is the backend or API of the project.
-The client or frontend of the project is [here](https://github.com/tautology-club/client-sserpdrow).

 ## Components of this Project

 The early drafts of the frontend client are [here](https://github.com/tautology-club/sserpdrow-client).

-The current frontend client repository is [here](https://github.com/tautology-club/client-sserpdrow).
+The main frontend client repository is [here](https://github.com/tautology-club/client-sserpdrow).

-The backend API repository is [here](https://github.com/tautology-club/sserpdrow-backend).
+The main backend API repository is [here](https://github.com/tautology-club/sserpdrow-backend).

-The deployed frontend client is [here](https://tautology-club.github.io/client-sserpdrow/).
+The main deployed frontend client is [here](https://tautology-club.github.io/client-sserpdrow/).

-The deployed backend API is [here](https://pacific-lake-39293.herokuapp.com/).
+The main deployed backend API is [here](https://pacific-lake-39293.herokuapp.com/).

+The bonus version frontend client repository is [here](https://github.com/sparrowr/client-sserpdrow).

+The bonus version backend API repository is [here](https://github.com/sparrowr/sserpdrow-backend).

+The bonus version deployed frontend client is [here](https://sparrowr.github.io/client-sserpdrow/).

+The bonus version deployed backend API is [here](https://whispering-wildwood-28696.herokuapp.com/).

+## Bonus Feature: Admin Mode

+The project has been adjusted so that some users have 'admin' permissions and can edit or remove any blog posts and any pages, regardless of the owners of the posts or pages.

+Specifically, a user's email address must be listed in the adminEmails array in `assets/scripts/auth/ui.js` in the frontend client, and the same email address must appear in the adminEmails array in [`lib/custom_errors.js`](`lib/custom_errors.js`) in the backend client.

 ## Structure of this Repository